wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 ### External pending operations

 Some operations, such as activation process, must be exclusively finished in application that initiated the operation.
-For example, if you start an activation process in one app, then all other applications that use the same shared activation data may receive a failure with `PowerAuthErrorCode.externalPendingOperation` error code, during the time of the external activation process.
-You can determine this state in advance to prevent such errors:
+For example, if you start an activation process in one app, then all other applications that use the same shared activation data may receive a failure with `PowerAuthErrorCode.externalPendingOperation` error code until the operation is finished.
+To prevent such errors you can determine this state in advance:

 ```swift
 if let externalOperation = PowerAuthSDK.sharedInstance().externalPendingOperation {